sorei9240/Supervised_Learning/README.md

 # Supervised_Learning
-A project comparing the accuracy of severa different supervised learning models on a fraud detection dataset
+A project comparing the accuracy of several different supervised learning models on a fraud detection dataset